Road building threatens our forests, natural habitats and the people who depend on them.

 RoadFree aims to halt the expansion of roads into Earth's last wild places.

-RoadFree was initiated in 2012 by Member of the European Parliament Kriton Arsenis.
+RoadFree was initiated in 2012 by the environmentalist Kriton Arsenis, who was then the European Parliament's rapporteur on forest protection.
 It functions as a platform to facilitate synergies between citizen movements, NGOs and institutions who have chosen cost-efficient solutions to protect the environment.

 We invite you to be a part of the effort.